ijsf/wer.si/README.md

 ___

+## TL;DR

+Just want to get started with your Wersi?
+Follow these steps:

+1. Update your device with a patched firmware EEPROM.<br/>No programmer?
+Get EEPROM chips for ~25 EUR, if available, from ijsf@wer.si.
+2. Download and run the latest sysexd.<br/>Read instructions at [https://github.com/ijsf/sysexd](https://github.com/ijsf/sysexd).
+3. Download and run the latest editor.<br/>Read instructions at [https://github.com/ijsf/wersi-mk1-editor](https://github.com/ijsf/wersi-mk1-editor).
+4. Browse to [http://localhost:3000](http://localhost:3000).<br/>Start editing!

+___

 This place has been set up to provide a small knowledge base on these synthesizers, including information on:

 * Development of a modern open source browser-based editor.